Akdim: GEP

-The Self-Improvement Platform (Geliştirme Platformu) is to encourage personal and career growth through organized activities like computer, language and speaking courses.
+The Self-Improvement Platform (Geliştirme Platformu) encourages personal and career growth through organized activities such as computer, language, and speaking courses.

 RESOP

 The Relax and Outdoor Platform (Relax ve Spor Platformunda) organizes different sport and leisure activities like hunting, riding, etc.

 Recognition

 Thanks to its organizations, activities and events in number and quality, AKDİM has become a well-known organization in its area in Turkey and especially in Antalya.
 Many ministers and bureaucrats enjoy its activities.